-In addition to routine patrols, Safety and Security conducts three site inspections each month in order to record, report, and maintain the safety of the Fort Wayne Campus Community.
+In addition to routine patrols, Safety and Security conducts site inspections each month in order to record, report, and maintain the safety of the Fort Wayne Campus Community.
 The Director of Safety and Security conducts annual site inspections of all Branch Campuses.
 During the site inspections, all maintenance and safety considerations found in facilities and the grounds are reported to the appropriate location manager as well as maintenance requests being submitted.
 Documentation is collected by the Director of Safety and Security to track progress of reported issues.
-Students are also encouraged to submit maintenance requests at: https://facilities.indianatech.edu/services/
+Students and employees are also encouraged to submit maintenance requests through the maintenance request app in the university single sign-on portal.